Chatham inn boasts gardens that are a delight to see – and to walk through

 Historic families and noble enterprises meet in the Garden

 Here are 100 spectacular acres of trees, shrubs, beautiful flowers and sweeping lawns.
 This extraordinary environment offers unmatched horticulture, garden design, outdoor discovery, the exhibition of great collections and a year-round blaze of vibrant color.
 The region’s moderate temperatures and rainfall mean happy plants totaling more than 500 cultivars spread over Heritage in the Labyrinth, the Hart Family Garden Maze, Hidden Hollow, Flume Fountain, the Parade Field, the Wicked Plants Garden, and the Windmill Garden where some of the most spectacular blooms can be found.
 Enjoy garden-related workshops, lectures, and activities throughout the year.
-Visitors from around the world come also to see three gallery buildings housing special and permanent exhibitions.
+Three gallery buildings house special and permanent exhibitions.
 Plan a special event or group tour and be sure to visit the Shop at Heritage.

 Ashumet Holly Wildlife Sanctuary